 The fastest way to check availability and book is online - please click on the “Check prices, availability and book” link at the bottom of this box.

-If you need to speak to us, the Lake District booking office is open for calls on 015394 32733 on Mondays, Wednesdays and Fridays from 10am-4pm.
+If you need to speak to us, the Lake District booking office is is open for calls on 015394 32733 Monday-Friday 10am-4pm.
 Or you can email us at email@example.com.

 Why book with us?

 - Unrivalled locations

 - Award winning customer service

 - Help us care for nature, beauty and history

 - Postpone or refund with no admin fee